nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

 Unfortunately it is not possible to configure nginx-proxy in a way that works because it completely relies on environmental variables of the docker containers itself.
-Providing these does not work as stated above.
+Providing these variables does not work as stated above.

+If you really want to use AIO, we recommend you to switch to caddy.
+It is simply amazing!<br>
+Of course understandable if that is not possible for you.

+Apart from that, there is this idea: https://github.com/nextcloud/all-in-one/issues/557<br>
+Pull requests are very welcome!

 </details>